loading spinner

 I learned this the hard way.
 I spent my teenage years devouring self-help books, desperately searching for answers.
 After reading dozens of books and testing techniques on myself, I discovered something crucial: we're getting dopamine from all the wrong places.

 Here's the game-changer: these small habits compound exponentially across all core areas of your life.
-The good news?
-Your brain can be trained to be happier using simple, science-backed methods.
-Just like building muscle at the gym, you can strengthen your happiness through specific psychological tricks to make yourself happy that you can start using today
+The good news is your brain can be trained to be happier using simple, science-backed methods.
+Just like building muscle at the gym, you can strengthen your happiness through specific psychological tricks to make yourself happy that you can start using today.

 In this guide, you'll learn: